Khao Sok National Park: Travel Guide & Things to Do!

 The small tourist village Khao Sok Town is located not far from the main entrance of the national park.
 Here you will find a great selection of good restaurants, and there is a wide range of good accommodation.
 There are also a few stores there where you can stock up on mosquito sprays, sunscreen, waterproof backpacks and even hiking shoes.

-The Khao Sok National Park offers a wealth of great activities and unforgettable experiences.
+The Khao Sok National Park offers a huge range of activities and unforgettable experiences.
 A boat ride at Cheow Lan Lake, a hike through the Khao Sok jungle, exploring the Monkey Temple and visiting an Elephant Sanctuary are just some of the best things to do there.
-Here are the most beautiful attractions and adventures of Khao Sok summarized at a glance:
+Here are the most beautiful attractions and things to do in Khao Sok summarized at a glance:

 Chieo Lan Lake Boat Trip